will-iamalpine/EnergyMeter/README.md

 ## Bibliography
 [1] Armel, K. Carrie, et al. "Is disaggregation the holy grail of energy efficiency?
 The case of electricity."
 Energy Policy 52 (2013): 213-234.
+[2]Le Guennec, A., Malinowski, S., & Tavenard, R. (2016, September).
+Data augmentation for time series classification using convolutional neural networks.
+In ECML/PKDD workshop on advanced analytics and learning on temporal data.